Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Simulation studies

 Here, $p_{\beta}$ is the dimension of $\boldsymbol{\beta}$ in the hypothesis and $C$ is the number of classes.
 Hence, $p_{\beta}C$ is given by the total number of parameters under test, and can be easily adjusted to the specific null hypothesis under different considerations.

-\section{Simulation Studies}
+\section{Simulation studies}

-In this section, we conduct simulation studies under three distinct scenarios to evaluate the performance of the proposed model: (i) a mixture of two normal expert models, (ii) a mixture of two binomial expert models, and (iii) a mixture of three normal expert models.
-The first two scenarios demonstrate the generalizability of our approach to settings with continuous and discrete response variables, respectively, while the third scenario illustrates that the framework can be readily extended to mixtures with multiple experts by appropriately modifying the gating function in an empirical study.
+In this section, we conduct simulation studies under four scenarios to evaluate the performance of the proposed model: (i) a two-component Gaussian expert model, (ii) a two-component binomial expert model, (iii) a three-component Gaussian expert model, (iv) five-component models evaluated separately under Gaussian, binomial, and negative-binomial responses, all with a common gating structure.
+The first two scenarios assess the applicability of the proposed approach to continuous and discrete responses, respectively.
+The third and fourth scenarios examine its extension to mixtures with more than two components, for which the gating function adopts a softmax form.
+We also include negative-binomial expert models because they are widely used for overdispersed count outcomes, particularly in gene-expression applications \citep{love2014moderated}.

-To evaluate the accuracy of the estimated functions, we employ the root average squared error (RASE).
-For a given coefficient function $\beta_p(\cdot)$, the RASE is defined as
+Simulation~1, presented in detail below, evaluates estimation accuracy, the coverage of the simultaneous confidence bands and its dependence on sample size, classification performance relative to a constant-coefficient mixture-of-experts model, and the null distribution of the generalized likelihood ratio statistic.
+Simulations~2--4 extend these assessments to other response distributions and larger numbers of components, and are summarized in Supplementary Material~S7.